 Pilea peperomioides add a cheerful look to any room.
 Their shiny, deep-green leaves nod gently atop arching stems, almost as if they’re floating.
-Commonly known as Chinese money plants — likely thanks to their coin-shaped foliage — these popular houseplants are also easy to grow and offer all sorts of uses and benefits.
+Commonly known as Chinese money plants — likely thanks to their coin-shaped foliage — these popular houseplants are also easy to grow, rich in symbolic meaning, and offer all sorts of uses and benefits.
 They’ll thrive when provided with the right growing conditions, and that includes light.
 This guide will take you through everything you need to know about Pilea peperomioides light requirements, including the best types and amount of light exposure for these plants to thrive.

 - Ideal Light Condition for Pilea peperomioides Plants to Thrive in Your Home